fredrikbaberg/hassio-addons/octoprint/README.md

 Not all software is installed for all images.

 - OctoPrint
 Installed in a `venv` from PyPI.
-The Add-on uses a pre-defined version of OctoPrint (currently 1.4.0 for `Experimental`).
+The Add-on uses a pre-defined version of OctoPrint (currently 1.4.0).
 However, it should now be possible to update from within OctoPrint.

 - CuraEngine
 A legacy version of CuraEngine is required to use Cura as slicer from within OctoPrint, [for more information see OctoPrint CuraLegacy plugin](https://plugins.octoprint.org/plugins/curalegacy/).